SoftIron/sibench/docs/source/manual.rst

 is comprised of multiple objects, and Ceph does not delete them at once, but adds them to a queue for later deletion.

-Clealy asynchonous deletes are bad if we with to run a set of benchmarks: when the benchmark terminates, the Ceph cluster under test may still be deleting in background, and thus degrading the performance of subsequent runs.
+Clealy asynchonous deletes are bad if we wish to run a set of benchmarks: when the benchmark terminates, the Ceph cluster under test may still be deleting in background, and thus degrading the performance of subsequent runs.